 Electrification

-1. Build electric tracks only where it is needed
+Build electric tracks only where it is needed.
+Do not build separate networks.

 Since you cannot change engines in the game (trains always have the same engine for the whole line), you will also have to take care to build overhead wires in such a way that the whole line can be changed to electric engines.